yrameshk26/WeatherApp/README.md

 - **@headlessui/vue**: Collection of completely unstyled, fully accessible UI components for Vue.js.
 - **@heroicons/vue**: A set of free MIT-licensed high-quality SVG icons for you to use in your web projects.

+## Deployment

+### Deployment Process

+This application has been deployed on Azure as a web app using GitHub Actions with Continuous Integration/Continuous Deployment (CI/CD).
+With every push to the GitHub repository, the application is automatically deployed.

+### Accessing the Application

+You can access the deployed application at [https://intercap.azurewebsites.net](https://intercap.azurewebsites.net).

 ## Prerequisites

 Make sure you have Node.js and npm installed on your system.
 You can download them from [Node.js official website](https://nodejs.org/).